moappi/json2html/README.md

 Where is the project now?
 --------------
-json2html is still in beta version, however it is being used in production on a number of projects.
+json2html has been fully released (v 3.1) and has being used in production on a number of projects.
 Performance wise it's comparable to jQuery templates (around 20% slower).
 Any additions/improvements are very much welcome!

 How do I start?
 --------------